coralproject/ask-docs/docs_dir/pillar/install.md

 ```

 #### Cloning manually
-You can also clone the code manually.
+You can also clone the code manually (this does the same thing as the `go get` command above).

 ```
 mkdir $GOPATH/src/github.com/coralproject/pillar